affinda/affinda-python/docs/models.md

 - `is_rejected`:
 - `is_archived`:
 - `language`: Language code in ISO 639-1 format.
 Must specify zh-cn or zh-tw for Chinese.
+- `identifier`: Specify a custom identifier for the document.

 <a id="models._models.DocumentWarning"></a>